 This system from Abbott Diabetes Care is known as a “Flash Glucose Monitor” that requires users to manually wave a scanner over the small circular sensor worn on the arm to get a glucose reading.
 That is true for the FreeStyle Libre 2 model, but the new version 3 recently launched outside the United States is doing away with the need for manual scanning, making it more competitive with CGMs from Dexcom, Medtronic, and even the implantable Eversense.

 In Europe, several DIY tools have emerged that make smartwatch connectivity possible for the FreeStyle Libre, but it’s not yet available through the commercial models that need to be scanned in order to display glucose results.

-As noted, numerous developers are chasing the dream of creating a successful non-invasive glucose-tracking watch.
+As noted, numerous developers are chasing the dream of creating a successful noninvasive glucose-tracking watch.

-This watch “uses microneedles to ‘taste’ fluid just below the skin’s surface and analyze it for glucose or lactic acid.”
+The company states that this watch “uses microneedles to ‘taste’ fluid just below the skin’s surface and analyze it for glucose or lactic acid.”